 Oxygen was discovered by Joseph Priestley in Leeds in 1774, and independently, and perhaps a year earlier, by Carl Scheele in Uppsala, Sweden.
 It was named by Antoine Lavoisier from the Greek oxy genes meaning "acid forming".

 Oxygen has three stable isotopes: 16O (99.757%), 17O (0.038%), and 18O (0.205%).
 Variations in the 18O/16O and 17O/16O ratios (for example, in meteorites) are reported in terms of their deviations (δ18O and δ17O) in parts per thousand from a standard.
 The usual reference is standard mean ocean water (SMOW).

 One way to prepare oxygen in the lab is to heat potassium chlorate crystals (KClO2) with which black manganese dioxide powder has been mixed.
 The potassium dichlorate decomposes – oxygen is set free and potassium chloride (KCl) is left behind in the test tube.
 The manganese dioxide acts as a catalyst, reducing the temperature at which the potassium chlorate decomposes.

 After the Earth formed, about 4.5 billion years ago, it was continuously struck by comets and asteroids for hundreds of millions of years.
 After this incessant rain of impacting objects stopped, life appears to have established itself comparatively quickly, perhaps within 10 to 100 million year.
 As soon as life began on Earth, it started to disturb the atmosphere's chemical equilibrium.
 Oxygen built up slowly in the atmosphere over the next three billion years because it was a waste product expelled by some single-celled organisms.
 Then, around 600 million years ago, multicellular creatures developed and the oxygen content of the atmosphere rose suddenly.
 This trend was assisted by plants, which established themselves on the continents around 450 million years ago.
 Concurrently, evolution produced animals that breathed oxygen, instead of excreting it as a waste product.
 Without life, the oxygen content of the atmosphere would have sunk to extremely low levels.

-Oxygen in the universeOxygen is the most abundant heavy element in the universe, and the third most abundant element overall, after hydrogen and helium.
+Oxygen is the most abundant heavy element in the universe, and the third most abundant element overall, after hydrogen and helium.
 It is produced by massive stars – those born with a mass of over 8 solar masses – which eject the element into interstellar space when they explode.
 Oxygen burning is the fusion of oxygen into the even heavier elements silicon and sulfur.